 WHAT IS IT?

-MemberSolar is a community-driven solar project available to all ECEC members who want to participate by pre-paying for a certain amount of their energy needs to be generated at our local solar facility.
+MemberSolar is a community-driven solar project available to all ECEC members who want to participate by having a certain amount of their energy needs to be generated at our local solar facility.
+There are two ways to participate; members can choose to purchase production output upfront or pay a monthly fee for the output of 5 units (Pay As You Go).
 Those choosing not to participate will not see any change in their power bill resulting from the project.

 Are you interested in learning more about MemberSolar?